gopinathsjsu/team-project-fearless/README.md

 **Architecture-level:**

-ReactJS as Frontend and SpringBoot as Backend
+ReactJS as Frontend and Spring Boot as Backend
 AWS as the cloud provider for deployment